lnflash/flash/DEV.md

 (...)
 ```

+#### Testing the ibex-webhook
-To test the ibex-webhook, you'll need a web gateway that forwards traffic to your local server (default http://localhost:4008).
+You'll need a web gateway that forwards traffic to your local server (default http://localhost:4008).
 This can be done with Ngrok.
 After installing the ngrok cli and creating an account, do the following:

 1. Start ngrok tunnel:
 ```